hydpy-dev/hydpy/hydpy/docs/development.rst

 String Representations
 ......................
+Be aware of the difference between :func:`str` and :func:`repr`.
-A good string representation is one that a Non-Python-Programmer does not identify to be a string representation.
-The first ideal case is that copy-pasting the string representation within a command line to evaluate it return a reference to the same object.
+A good string representation (return value of :func:`repr`) is one that a Non-Python-Programmer does not identify to be a string.
+The first ideal case is that copy-pasting the string representation within a command line to evaluate it returns a reference to the same object.
 A Python example:

-    >>> None
+    >>> repr(None)
-    None
+    'None'
     >>> eval('None') is None
     True